Contact Us

 Reina is a great example of what our organization is working for.
 In 2006 she came to Mi Esperanza as a student and started working in the sewing shop, showing her abilities and high-quality work.
 When a supervisor´s position was open, Reina was the right choice.

-Since January 2017, she has been in charge of guiding the artisans that work in the sewing Maquila.
-Her talents are also applied in the sewing school.
+Since January 2017, she has guided the artisans who work in the sewing Maquila.
+Her talents have also been applied in the sewing school.
 She is very proud and enthusiastic about her first experience as a teacher, having the opportunity to train and inspire other women.

 Paola Martinez